lichongjia/EFI-ASUS-B250M/README_en.md

 [![GitHub All Releases](https://img.shields.io/badge/Tutorial%20Link-PCbeta-9cf.svg)](http://bbs.pcbeta.com/viewthread-1835917-1-1.html)

-Multi-Boot use rEFInd to load OpenCore。(macOS(OpenCore), Windows10, Ubuntu)
+Multi-Boot use rEFInd to load OpenCore. (macOS(OpenCore), Windows10, Ubuntu)

 The detailed tutorial has been posted to the PCbeta Forum.
+[Tutorial link](https://bbs.pcbeta.com/viewthread-1835917-1-1.html)

 ## Release Notes

-* Switch to OpenCore!
+* OpenCore is recommended!
 Future updates will focus on OpenCore.
 * The Clover configuration has been perfected and may not change much in the future.
+Only supports Catalina and earlier.
-* For more info, see [Changelog](Changelog.md).
+* For more info, view [Changelog](Changelog.md).